-In the four short years since the Cancer Moonshot was launched, remarkable progress and scientific accomplishments have been made.
-To date, NCI has invested over $1 billion in Moonshot funding, supporting over 240 research projects across more than 70 cancer science initiatives.
+Since the Cancer Moonshot was launched in 2016, remarkable progress and notable scientific accomplishments have been made.
+To date, NCI has supported over 70 programs and consortia and more than 250 research projects.
 That investment has led to many important insights tied to the Moonshot’s key research priorities.

 Below are a few featured projects that highlight some of the progress that has been made to date, as a result of the Cancer Moonshot.
 Across all of these initiatives are the cross-cutting themes of reducing health disparities, increasing data sharing, and creating new collaborations and partnerships.

 Learn more about these projects in the Cancer Cell article, "Progress and potential: the Cancer Moonshot", co-authored by NCI Director, Dr. Norman E. Sharpless, and NCI Deputy Director, Dr. Dinah Singer.